nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <!-- * Table of Contents -->
 <page-nav-print />
+System: ProjectPRO<br>
 Use case: Creating contact<br>
 Actor: user<br>

-Run projectPRO<br>
-1.Type in the contact details in input bar.<br>
-2.Parser reads “add” in input and instantiates an addCommandParser.<br>
-3.AddCommandParser instantiates addCommand.<br>
-4.AddCommand is executed and produces message success commandResult.<br>
-5.Use Case ends<br>
+MSS:<br>
+1.User requests to add contact.<br>
+2.System adds new contact.<br>
+3.User gets back success command result.<br>
+Use case ends

 Extensions:<br>
-3a.
-AddCommandParser detects invalid format for user input.<br>
-3a1.
-AddCommandParser throws CommandException.<br>
-3a2.
-Produces error message in command result.<br>
-3a3.
-User retypes input.<br>
-Repeat from step 2.

-3b.
-AddCommandParser detects duplicate for user input.<br>
+1a.
+System detects error in input.<br>
-3b1.
-AddCommandParser throws CommandException.<br>
-3b2.
-Produces error message stating duplicate person in command result.<br>
-3b3. user retypes input.<br>
+1a1.
+System requests for the correct data.<br>
+1a2.
+User enters new data.<br>
+1a3.
+Steps 1a1-1a2 are repeated until the data entered are correct.<br>
 Repeat from step 2

+1b.
+System detects duplicate contact requested by user..<br>
+1b1.
+System displays corresponding error message..<br>
+Use case ends.

 System: ProjectPRO<br>
 Use case: Delete contact<br>
 Actor: user<br>

-Run projectPRO<br>
-1.Type in the contact name in the input bar with the delete command.<br>
-2.Parser reads “delete” in input and instantiates a deleteCommandParser.<br>
-3.deleteCommandParser instantiates deleteCommand.<br>
+MSS:<br>
+1.User requests to delete contact
+2.System deletes contact.
-4.deleteCommand is executed and produces message success commandResult.<br>
+3.System produces a success message.
-5.Use Case ends
+Use Case ends

-Extensions<br>
-3a. deleteCommandParser detects invalid format for user input.<br>
-3a1. deleteCommandParser throws CommandException.<br>
-3a2.
-Produces error message in command result<br>
+Extensions:<br>
+1a.
+System detects incorrect data entered.<br>
+1a1.
+System requests for the correct data.<br>
+1a2.
+User enters new data.<br>
-3a3.
-Steps 2-3 are repeated until the data entered are correct.<br>
+1a3.
+Steps 1a1-1a2 are repeated until the data entered are correct.<br>
+Use case resumes from step 2.

+System: ProjectPRO<br>
 Use case: Add contact to group<br>
 Actor: user<br>

-Run projectPRO<br>
+MSS:<br>
+1.User requests to add a contact into a group.<br>
-1.Type in the group command.<br>
+2.System adds user into the group successfully.<br>
-2.Parser reads “group” in input and instantiates a groupParser.<br>
-3.groupParser instantiates groupCommand.<br>
-4.groupCommand is executed and produces message success commandResult.<br>
+3.System displays a success message.<br>
-5.Use Case ends<br>
+Use Case ends

-Extensions<br>
+Extensions:<br>
-3a. projectPRO detects an error in the entered data.<br>
+1a.
+System detects an error in the data entered.<br>
-3a1. projectPRO requests for the correct data.<br>
+1a1.
+System requests for the correct data.<br>
-3a2.
-User enters new data<br>
+1a2.
+User enters new data.<br>
-3a3.
-Steps 3a1-3a2 are repeated until the data entered are correct.<br>
+1a3.
+Steps 1a1-1a2 are repeated until the data entered are correct.<br>
-Use case resumes from step 4.
+Use case resumes from step 2.

 --------------------------------------------------------------------------------------------------------------------